dflex-js/dflex/packages/dom-gen/README.md

 **Note:** ids form 0 to 2, all have same parent and siblings key.
 And it guarantees that any any incoming parent will carry key `1-0` and exists in position `0`.

-And this goes also for any parent.
-Eventually, using keys and indexes you can go up↑ and down↓.
+This goes also for any parent.
+Eventually, by using keys and indexes you can go up↑ and down↓.

 Following the same logic we can go deeper: